CSWE 2014 Film Festival

 - By participating in the Film Festival, you can share your film with more than 3,000 potential customers and provide marketing and ordering information directly to decision makers.

 - Prior film festivals have been consistently well attended.
 CSWE representatives screen the films and distribute your printed materials at no extra cost beyond the submission fee.
-CSWE also may elect to provide clips or trailers of films selected for the Film Festival on its YouTube channel prior to the festival.
+CSWE also may elect to provide clips or trailers of films selected for the Film Festival on its YouTube channel and multimedia blog prior to the festival.

 - CSWE is developing free film study guides to assist social work educators and students who wish to use the top-rated films from CSWE film festivals in their classrooms.
 These guides further extend the reach of filmmakers' work as well as enhance social work teaching and learning.